jaerodyne/covid19-data-ruby/README.md

 => {"sources"=>["jhu", "csbs"]}
 ```

-By default, the source for each of the following methods is set to 'jhu'.
-If you want to use U.S. county data instead, use 'csbs'.
+By default, the source for each of the following methods is set to `'jhu'`.
+If you want to use U.S. county data instead, use `'csbs'`.

 Get the latest amount of total confirmed cases, deaths, and recoveries globally:
 ```ruby